kyjimmy/kyjimmy/README.md

 ### Here's My Non-Linear Path to ML 👣

 My name is Jimmy Wong, an enthusiast in neuroscience 🧠 &nbsp;and ML 🤖 .
-I’m currently a Graduate Student in Biomedical Engineering at the University of Toronto.
+I’m a Recent Graduate in Biomedical Engineering (MASc) from the University of Toronto.
 Before my journey into engineering, I completed an Hons.
 BSc degree in Neuroscience and Psychology at U of T.

-I fell in love with Engineering and Data Science when I first came across it in my fourth year.
+I fell in love with Engineering and Data Science when I first came across them in my fourth year.
 Since then, I began my journey into programming and ML.
 I have worked at major hospitals in Toronto for almost 4 years and been applying my knowledge in neuroscience, ML, and statistics to process and analyze large neuroimaging datasets (MRI, MEG).
 I enjoy learning and resolving new problems 🧩 .

+💬 Ask me about Neuroscience, ML, Deep Learning, and Bioinformatics.

 ## My Briefcase 💼